Colloid: Monitoring stability

 The most widely used technique to monitor the dispersion state of a product, and to identify and quantify destabilization phenomena, is multiple light scattering coupled with vertical scanning.
-This method, known as turbidimetry, is based on measuring the fraction of light that, after being sent through the sample, it backscattered by the colloidal particles.
+This method, known as turbidimetry, is based on measuring the fraction of light that, after being sent through the sample, is backscattered by the colloidal particles.
 The backscattering intensity is directly proportional to the average particle size and volume fraction of the dispersed phase.
 Therefore, local changes in concentration caused by sedimentation or creaming, and clumping together of particles caused by aggregation, are detected and monitored.
 These phenomena are associated with unstable colloids.

 Dynamic light scattering can be used to detect the size of a colloidal particle by measuring how fast they diffuse.
 This method involves directing laser light towards a colloid.
 The scattered light will form an interference pattern, and the fluctuation in light intensity in this pattern is caused by the Brownian motion of the particles.
 If the apparent size of the particles increases due to them clumping together via aggregation, it will result in slower Brownian motion.
 This technique can confirm that aggregation has occurred if the apparent particle size is determined to be beyond the typical size range for colloidal particles.

 Accelerating methods for shelf life prediction

 The kinetic process of destabilisation can be rather long (up to several months or years for some products).
-Thus, it is often required for the formulator to use further accelerating methods to reach reasonable development time for new product design.
+Thus, further accelerating methods are often required, to enable the formulator to develop a new product design within a reasonable timeframe.
 Thermal methods are the most commonly used and consist of increasing temperature to accelerate destabilisation (below critical temperatures of phase inversion or chemical degradation).
 Temperature affects not only viscosity, but also interfacial tension in the case of non-ionic surfactants or more generally interactions forces inside the system.
-Storing a dispersion at high temperatures enables to simulate real life conditions for a product (e.g. tube of sunscreen cream in a car in the summer), but also to accelerate destabilisation processes up to 200 times.
+Storing a dispersion at high temperatures makes it possible to simulate real-life conditions for a product (e.g. tube of sunscreen cream in a car in the summer), but also to accelerate destabilisation processes up to 200 times.

 Mechanical acceleration including vibration, centrifugation and agitation are sometimes used.
 They subject the product to different forces that pushes the particles / droplets against one another, hence helping in the film drainage.
 Some emulsions would never coalesce in normal gravity, while they do under artificial gravity.
 Segregation of different populations of particles have been highlighted when using centrifugation and vibration.